Adaptive Batch Sizes Using Non-Euclidean Gradient Noise Scales for Stochastic Sign and Spectral Descent: Introduction

 As model architectures and datasets scale exponentially, maximizing hardware utilization has become a critical objective in training modern machine learning models.
 This is typically achieved by scaling the batch size, which improves GPU throughput by processing a greater number of samples in parallel and reduces the total number of optimizer steps, ultimately shortening the end-to-end wall-clock training time \citep{smith2017don,mccandlish2018empirical}.
-Despite these computational benefits, utilizing a constant large batch size yields diminishing returns in per-sample progress, resulting in worse sample efficiency, e.g. degraded model quality under a fixed sample or token budget \citep{keskar2016large,smith2017don,shallue2019measuring,nado2021large,marek2025small}.
+Despite these benefits, constant large batch sizes suffer from diminishing returns in per-sample improvement.
+This reduction in sample efficiency compromises model quality under fixed training budgets \citep{keskar2016large,smith2017don,shallue2019measuring,nado2021large,marek2025small}.

-To manage this trade-off, practitioners rely on heuristic schedules that increase the batch size during training, aiming to capture the advantages of both small and large batch training, for instance, through \emph{stage-wise ramp up} \citep{rae2021scaling,hoffmann2022training,chowdhery2023palm,grattafiori2024llama,groeneveld2024olmo} and \emph{linear ramp up} \citep{mann2020language,smith2022using,liu2024deepseek}.
-While these heuristics are designed to be optimizer-agnostic, they are brittle and demand extensive tuning.
-Without a principled, computable metric to guide the schedule, one cannot reliably predict when a larger batch size will be sample efficient.
+To manage this trade-off, practitioners employ heuristic schedules that increase the batch size during training, such as through \emph{stage-wise} \citep{rae2021scaling,hoffmann2022training,chowdhery2023palm,grattafiori2024llama,groeneveld2024olmo} or \emph{linear ramp-ups} \citep{mann2020language,smith2022using,liu2024deepseek}.
+These methods attempt to balance small-batch efficiency with large-batch throughput; yet, they are brittle and demand significant tuning.
+Without a principled, computable metric to guide the schedule, practitioners lack a reliable way of predicting when increasing the batch size will compromise sample efficiency.

 A more principled alternative involves dynamically choosing the batch size by monitoring the \emph{gradient noise scale} (GNS), a metric that quantifies the relative error in the gradient estimate \citep{byrd2012sample, mccandlish2018empirical, chen2025divebatch}.
 By adjusting the batch size to track this signal, one can avoid the diminishing return associated with exceeding the \emph{critical batch size} (CBS).
-Although various formalizations of the CBS exist, they share the common objective of identifying the threshold above which further increases in batch size yield negligible gains in loss reduction per sample and can be theoretically expressed as constant multiples of the GNS (see \Cref{sec:alg}).
-This work therefore focuses on deriving GNS to characterize and implement adaptive batch size strategies.
+Although various formalizations of the CBS exist, they share the objective of identifying the threshold above which further increases in batch size yield negligible gains in per-sample improvement.
+Theoretically, this threshold is defined as a constant multiple of the GNS (see \Cref{sec:alg}).
+In this work, we focus on designing GNS metrics to characterize and implement adaptive batch size strategies.

 While previous research derived the CBS and GNS based on the descent lemma for the stochastic gradient method (\sgd) \citep{mccandlish2018empirical} and its underlying Euclidean geometry, modern vision and language workloads favor optimizers that operate in \emph{non-Euclidean geometries}, such as sign-based methods \citep{bernstein2018signsgd} and spectral methods \cite{carlson2015stochastic,carlson2015preconditioned,bernstein2024old,jordan2024muon}.
 Furthermore, popular optimizers like Adam \citep{kingma2014adam}, Shampoo \citep{gupta2018shampoo}, and SOAP \citep{vyas2024soap,eschenhagen2025purifying} have been increasingly interpreted from this non-Euclidean lens, sharing fundamental geometric properties with sign and spectral updates \citep{balles2018dissecting,orvieto2025search}.
 Consequently, the current literature suffers from a fundamental misalignment: using Euclidean-based GNS metrics to determine batch sizes dynamically for non-Euclidean optimizers.